DoctorKhan/best-practices/README.md

 1. The production server should be up and running at all times
 2. New versions are fully tested before deploying to production server
-3. You must push daily incremental commits
+3. You must push daily incremental commits to a local branch
+4. You must merge down from feature branch to your user branch daily
-4. Always write unit tests
+5. Always write unit tests
-5. Read rule #1
+6. Read rule #1

 ### Transparency